Hiking Mount Nittany: A Must-Do Activity In State College, PA

 Mount Nittany Trailhead

-You’ll have to hike for one mile prior to reaching the first memorable point.
+You’ll hike for one mile prior to reaching the first memorable point.
 Much of this is uphill, so be prepared!
 You will also have to cross some quite rocky sections, so if you worry about weak ankles or stubbed toes, then plan your footwear accordingly and wear hiking boots.

 Stay to the right at this intersection.